The first question is often “What is a doula” and the second is usually “Do I still need a doula if I have midwives and a birth partner?”

 Three 1:1 Antenatal sessions, Birth Support, Two Postpartum support sessions.

-- Antenatal/Birth Prep comes in the form of snippets from The Real Birth Workshop.
+- Antenatal/Birth Prep.
 A wonderful informative way of learning more about your body and what is it doing and why in labour.
 Information and knowledge is super empowering when making choices for you and your birth.